mimi6612/nuxt-axios-request-config-sample/README.md

 When I make a request by setting headers config in the request config, the default headers are ignored on node.js.

-When I run the following code on node.js, the default headers are ignored.
+When I run the following code on node.js (on server side rendering), the default headers are ignored.

 ```
 import axios from "axios";